 6. Taste and food quality evaluation and consumer acceptance studies.

 Typically, approval is given for research protocols for a period of one year from the approval date.
-If it is necessary to conduct research with subjects past this expiration date, it will be necessary to submit a request for a time extension.
+If it is necessary to conduct research with participants past this expiration date, it will be necessary to submit a request for a time extension.
 If the original protocol was approved for longer than one year, the principal investigator must submit an annual update.
-Likewise, if there have been any modifications to the original approved protocol, such as changes in survey instruments, changes in procedures, or changes to possible risks to subjects, the principal investigator must submit a request for approval for modifications.
-The above requests should be submitted on the appropriate form, REQUEST FOR TIME EXTENSION, ANNUAL UPDATE, or MODIFICATION TO RESEARCH PROTOCOL, included at the end of this document.
+Likewise, if there have been any modifications to the original approved protocol, such as changes in survey instruments, changes in procedures, or changes to possible risks to participants, the principal investigator must submit a request for approval for modifications.
+The above requests should be submitted on the appropriate form, REQUEST FOR TIME EXTENSION, ANNUAL UPDATE, or MODIFICATION TO RESEARCH PROTOCOL (link is included at the beginning of this document.)

 Requests for time extensions should be submitted at least 30 days before the expiration date.
 Annual updates should be submitted within 30 days after each 12-month period.
 Modifications should be submitted as soon as it becomes evident that changes have occurred or will need to be made.

 A quorum of the Board is four.
 Although only a favorable majority vote is necessary for approval, the Board strives for a unanimous decision by suggesting changes or additions in procedure that satisfy objections raised by Board members.
+The Board aims to deliver a decision within 30 calendar days of initial approval application.
 Following is a list of the current members of the Board.

-- Mike Butler, IRB Chair, Health, Physical Education and Recreation
+- Mike Butler, Health, Physical Education and Recreation

-- Kathy Ermler, Dean, Graduate School and Distance Education
+- Jerald Spotswood, Dean, Graduate School and Distance Education

 - Gary Wyatt, Sociology, Anthropology, and Crime & Delinquency Studies